sophiaorlando/Project1/README.md

 ## What is it?

-Fly High is a site that allows users to safely plan trips by submitting their destination and receiving relevant airports, current COVID-19 statistics for their destination, and useful information about their destination country.
+Fly High is a site that allows users to safely plan trips by submitting their destination city and receiving relevant airports and current COVID-19 statistics for their destination.

 ### Languages Used:
 * HTML